These parking rules and regulations are in effect throughout the year, including holidays and all University recesses and intercessions.

 Temporary replacement hangtags allow you to park using the same rules as your regular parking hangtag or decal.

-If you lose your hangtag and/or registration decal, you may replace it.
+If you lose your hangtag and/or registration decal, or if a permit that you have ordered online is lost in the mail, you may replace it.
 A replacement fee will be charged.
 If the lost hangtag or decal is later recovered, the fee will be refunded upon return of the second hangtag or decal to Parking Services.
 If your hangtag and/or decal is stolen, you may receive a replacement, provided that Parking Services is furnished with proof that the theft was reported to the police agency having jurisdiction for the location of the theft offense.
 A replacement fee will be charged.
 Individuals in possession of lost or stolen parking hangtags or decals are subject to additional fines, University disciplinary action, and/or arrest.

 Anyone parking on campus starting at 12:01 a.m.
 Monday through 5 p.m.
 Friday must display a valid parking hangtag, parking decal or be parked in a paid space.
 After 5 p.m. on Friday until 11:59 p.m.
 Sunday no parking permit is needed to park in a valid parking space, though paid spaces are still in effect.
 A number of paid options are available for short-term weekday visitors.